AICONSlab/MIRACL/docs/installation.md

 following methods:

 - **[Docker](#docker-installation)**: Install and run MIRACL using Docker.
-We provide a build script to automatically create a Docker image for you that can be run using Docker-Compose.
+We provide a build script to automatically create a Docker image for you that can be run using Docker Compose.
 This method does not require a manual installation of MIRACL and works on Linux, macOS and Windows (using [WSL 2](https://learn.microsoft.com/en-us/windows/wsl/)).